-The starting salary can be in the range of £22,000 to £30,000 a year.
+The starting salary can be in the range of £21,000 to £30,000 a year.
 Senior or lead programmers and developers can earn up to £60,000 a year or more.
 You might earn extra through bonuses or performance related pay.

 If you have specialist skills you may earn more through contract work.

 You would work normal hours from an office.

 You spend most of your time working at a computer.

 You might have to work evenings or weekends to meet deadlines.
 Depending on your job, you might sometimes be on call.

 You might have to travel and spend time away from home to meet with clients.

-Most entrants have a Higher National Diploma (HND) or degree in a subject such as computer science, computer and electronic systems or software engineering.
+Most entrants have a degree (SCQF Levels 9-11) in a subject such as computer science, computer and electronic systems or software engineering.
+For entry to degree course you need 4-5 Highers.

 Graduates in other subjects can enter by taking a postgraduate course in a computer programming subject.

 For entry to an HND course you normally need 1-2 Highers plus some subjects at National 5.
-For a degree course you need 4-5 Highers.

 Colleges and universities often prefer you to have Maths and a relevant subject such as Computing, Physics or a technological subject at Higher.

 For some jobs you may be required to complete a technical or programming task as part of the recruitment process.

 There are jobs with a wide range of organisations: software houses, IT consultants, the armed forces, central and local government, public utilities, the media, the aerospace, telecommunications, banking and electronics industries.

-- a high level of patience, perseverance and attention to detail
+a high level of patience, perseverance and attention to detail

 good interpersonal and communication skills – to work with colleagues and clients who may not have a technical background

 an ability to learn new skills and technology quickly.